amir-nadav/-merdaf/README.md

-# we are making a trivia contest that you can play from different computers
+# a trivia game that you can play from different devices